Identify Flood Insurance Marketing Opportunities in Your Community

 - Protect: "Protect the life you’ve built with flood insurance."

 - Value of flood insurance: "The average flood insurance claim payment in the past 5 years was about $69,000."

 - Cost of flooding: "Just one inch of water can cause more than $25,000 in damage to your home."

 - Salience: "Flood survivors know: Devastating floods can happen anywhere."

-Finding partners to raise flood risk awareness
+Find partners to raise flood risk awareness.

 Successful agents enlist support from local partners to spread the word about flood risk, flood preparedness, and the value of flood insurance.

-Community partners may include:
+Marketing partners may include:

-- FEMA officials and regional staff
+- FEMA officials and Regional staff

 - Homeowners associations